turboMaCk/glue/README.md

 it as `Cmd`, or returns `Cmd.none`.

 Now we need to change `init` and `update` so they're emitting this new `Cmd`.
-The simplest way is just to make them both accept a `msg` constructor similarly `view` does:
+The simplest way is just to make them both accept a `msg` constructor similarly to how `view` does:

 ```elm
 init : msg -> ( Model, Cmd msg )